 Because the introductory meeting probably won’t be specifically tailored to the questions you might have as an international student, it is always a good idea to make an individual appointment with your subject’s faculty course advisor.
 This is especially important if you are studying in one of those few smaller programs that do not offer a introductory meeting at all.

-All subject-specific introductory offers will be announced both on the linked website and in the Alma Portal by Monday, 12 October.
+All subject-specific introductory offers for summer semestere 2021 the will be listed on the linked website by Monday, 22 March.

 In many subjects, the elected student representatives (“Fachschaften”) offer additional welcome events with a different point of view.
 These events provide you with valuable hints for your studies, and of course with a great opportunity to meet other students and have a lot of fun.